Coronavirus FAQ: 'Emergency' over! Do we unmask and grin? Or adjust our worries?

 So then ... is it wise to keep maybe some precautions?

 Many physicians interviewed for this story tell us they still take precautions they think warranted.
-"Professionally, I still wear a mask for most patient care in the clinic and the hospital," says Dr. Luis Ostrosky-Zeichner, chief epidemiology officer at the Memorial Hermann Healthcare System in Dallas.
+"Professionally, I still wear a mask for most patient care in the clinic and the hospital," says Dr. Luis Ostrosky, chief of infectious diseases and epidemiology at UTHealth and Memorial Hermann in Houston.

 "In my personal life," he adds, "I still have A Purell dispenser in my car and carry a small bottle when I travel.
 I wear a mask in the airport and until the plane takes off — since I'm less exposed in my own seat and [because of] the plane's ventilation system — and then put it on again and wear it until I get to my hotel room.
 And yes, I still have tests at home and travel with a pair of them."